 Michael Helland is a Brussels-based dance artist and bodyworker from Seattle, Washington, USA.
-He performs one-on-one ritual treatments in his private studio and completed the 2019 Conscious Living yoga teacher training and 2022 Ayurvedic Yoga Massage training in Brussels.
+He completed the 2019 Yyoga Conscious Living teacher training program and 2022 Ayurvedic Yoga Massage certification in Brussels, where he performs one-on-one embodiment rituals in his home-based studio.
 He appears in the works of Maria Hassabi, Christian Bakalov, Tino Sehgal, and Heather Kravas, and is the artistic assistant for Daniel Linehan/Hiatus.
 Previous projects include performances and exhibitions with Thomas Proksch, Isabel Lewis, Cecilia Lisa Eliceche, Xavier Le Roy, Katy Pyle, Alexandra Bachzetsis, Karl Van Welden, Eleanor Bauer, Faye Driscoll, Marina Abramović, robbinschilds, Big Art Group, RoseAnne Spradlin, and Sam Kim.

 Working at the crossroads of theatrical presentation, exhibition-based contexts, and public art modalities, Helland makes creative interventions aimed to foster social connectivity and help communities face the dark uncertainty of the future.
 Current offerings include Land Connection Practices and Tending & Tuning workshops, led in partnership with Daniel Linehan in dynamic contexts.
 In 2019 he facilitated semi-weekly sessions of Queer Sensual Improv at the Artist Commons in Brussels and hosted the Temporary Body Worker Union in residency at Workspacebrussels.
 His research-in-action RECESS was awarded a 2017 Flemish Research Grant, resulting in the 2016 RECESS: Dance of Light solo performance at Abrons Arts Center in New York and the 2017 RECESS: ZSenne Salon pop-up urban sanctuary in Brussels.
 Helland’s 2018 RECESS: Becoming Crystalline was part of the immersive workshop space of the Welt ohne Außen exhibition at Gropius Bau in Berlin.